Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 Down below is just a slightly modified copy of the tutorial found on his Instructable and from the original source material found on https://medium.com/@gammagames/control-a-phillips-hue-bulb-with-the-flick-of-a-wand-3a9af4826775.

-#### First step is to SETUP the RPI (https://www.instructables.com/SmartWand/) - I essentially set up my RPI headless (You can find tutorials online for this: https://www.tomshardware.com/how-to/set-up-raspberry-pi).
+First thing you got to do is to SETUP the RPI (https://www.instructables.com/SmartWand/) for Hogwarts_Legacy.py - I essentially set up my RPI to be headless (You can find tutorials online for this: https://www.tomshardware.com/how-to/set-up-raspberry-pi).
 I slightly modified the bottom to be more update to date.

 ~~~
 Step 1: RPI OS installed on Raspberry Pi